Repyah84/rain-grabber/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+### 🎮 How to Play

+Use the Left Arrow (←) to move left.

+Use the Right Arrow (→) to move right.

+Catch the falling circles with your platform.

+You can adjust game settings like speed player speed falling items and falling frequency in the UI.

+### 🎨 Technical Details

+The game is rendered using the HTML Canvas element, which provides smooth, efficient 2D graphics.

+Developed with modern Angular 20 features:

+- Signal-based state management

+- Responsive layout adapting to different screens

+- Separation of logic into components and services

+Fully written in TypeScript.